World War II: Aftermath

 The global economy suffered heavily from the war, although participating nations were affected differently.
-The United States emerged much richer than any other nation, leading to a baby boom, and by 1950 its gross domestic product per person was much higher than that of any of the other powers, and it dominated the world economy.
+The United States emerged much richer than any other nation, leading to a baby boom, and by 1950 its gross domestic product per person was much greater than that of any of the other powers, and it dominated the world economy.
 The Allied occupational authorities pursued a policy of industrial disarmament in Western Germany from 1945 to 1948.
 Due to international trade interdependencies, this policy led to an economic stagnation in Europe and delayed European recovery from the war for several years.

 At the Bretton Woods Conference in July 1944, the Allied nations drew up an economic framework for the post-war world.
-The agreement created the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (IBRD).
+The agreement created the International Monetary Fund (IMF) and the International Bank for Reconstruction and Development (IBRD), which later became part of the World Bank Group.
 The Bretton Woods system lasted until 1973.
-Recovery began with the mid-1948 currency reform in Western Germany, and was sped up by the liberalisation of European economic policy that the Marshall Plan (1948–1951) both directly and indirectly caused.
+Recovery began with the mid-1948 currency reform in West Germany, and was sped up by the liberalisation of European economic policy that the US Marshall Plan economic aid (1948–1951) both directly and indirectly caused.
 The post-1948 West German recovery has been called the German economic miracle.
 Italy also experienced an economic boom and the French economy rebounded.
 By contrast, the United Kingdom was in a state of economic ruin, and although receiving a quarter of the total Marshall Plan assistance, more than any other European country, it continued in relative economic decline for decades.

-The Soviet Union, despite enormous human and material losses, also experienced rapid increase in production in the immediate post-war era.
+The Soviet Union, despite enormous human and material losses, also experienced rapid increases in production in the immediate post-war era, having seized and transferred most of Germany's industrial plants and exacted war reparations from its satellite states.
 Japan recovered much later.
 China returned to its pre-war industrial production by 1952.